French Antarctic Expedition

-1837-1840
+1837–1840

 In 1837, during an 1837–1840 expedition across the deep southern hemisphere, Captain Jules Dumont d'Urville sailed his ship Astrolabe along a coastal area of Antarctica which he later named Adélie Land, in honor of his wife.
-During the Antarctic part of this expedition, Dumont d'Urville team performed the first experiments to determine the approximate position of the South magnetic pole, and landed on Débarquement Rock in the Geologie Archipelago, (66°36′19″S 140°4′0″E) just 4 km from the mainland, where he took mineral and animal samples.
+During the Antarctic part of this expedition, Dumont d'Urville team performed the first experiments to determine the approximate position of the South magnetic pole, and landed on Débarquement Rock in the Géologie Archipelago, (66°36′19″S 140°4′0″E) just 4 km from the mainland, where he took mineral and animal samples.
 On his return to France in 1840 he was made rear admiral.